Haydencoe/Image-Processing-Tasks/README.md

 ## Task 2

 ### Neighbourhood Processing
-Loads the image ‘Noisy.png' and convert it to greyscale.
+Loads the image ‘Noisy.png' and converts it to greyscale.
 Then implements smoothing filters using averaging and median filters with a kernel (mask) size of 5 (neighbourhood of 5×5).
 Using zero padding to deal with pixels on the edges of the image.